 Dentistry has been trying to figure out, for decades, what causes dental cavities, better known as dental decay.
 This is the number #1 affliction on the globe and in human populations, worldwide.
 Gingivitis and periodontal disease are in 2nd place.
 Each of these condition are affected adversely or positively, by bacteria, and bio-film.

-- An imbalance of mineral content: mineral ratios must be in the correct ratio’s to counteract enamel demineralization of your teeth and bones.
+Mineral ratios must be in the correct ratios to counteract enamel demineralization of your teeth and bones.
 This prevents osteoporosis, also.

-- The Dentinal Fluid Transport System and Refined Sugary substances: food source for the destructive bacteria and fungus, in your mouth, upper respiratory tract, throat, and sinus areas.
-Promotes Candida growth.
-This affects an internal system known as the Dentinal Fluid Transport System or See my article on the DFTS.
+Food sources for the destructive bacteria and fungus, in your mouth, upper respiratory tract, throat, and sinus areas promotes Candida growth.
+This affects an internal system known as the Dentinal Fluid Transport System or DFTS.

-- Crowded deficient arch forms and crooked teeth: a crowded arch form, both upper and lower, contributes to poor oral healthcare, mouth-breathing and the retention of bacteria in the hard to clean areas of your mouth.
+A crowded arch form, both upper and lower, contributes to poor oral healthcare, mouth-breathing, and the retention of bacteria in the hard to clean areas of your mouth.

 These 7 points are not in any particular order of importance.
-In my opinion, #’s 2, 3, and 4 are the most important culprits.
-You must achieve and then maintain proper mineral ratio’s in order to stop the demineralization of your teeth and gums.
+In my opinion, Numbers 2, 3, and 4 are the most important culprits.
+You must achieve and then maintain proper mineral ratios in order to stop the demineralization of your teeth and gums.